 Whether you are a new parent, a professional who works with babies, or a caregiver to a newborn, knowing the importance of "tummy time" is key to a baby's development.

-In its simplest terms, tummy time is time that a baby spends on his or her belly while awake.
+Tummy time is dedicated time that a baby spends on his or her belly while awake.

 Babies can start tummy time as early as one day old, unless otherwise specified by a doctor.
 In early infancy, place your baby on your chest while you are seated or lying down.
 This is a great time for skin-to-skin contact with your baby too.